Torpedo Shotgun Rounds

 Duration: 1:00

-This video from Kentucky Ballistics tests Byrna Kinetic less-lethal 12 Gauge shotgun rounds.
-The rounds, resembling small torpedoes, were fired at a watermelon and a five-gallon water jug.
-The assessment focused on the impact and potential for injury, concluding the rounds would sting but not puncture skin.
+This video demonstrates the performance of Byrna Kinetic less-lethal 12 gauge shotgun rounds.
+The host tests these rounds on a watermelon and a five-gallon water jug, observing the impact and damage.
+The rounds are described as torpedo-shaped and are assessed for their potential to cause injury, with the conclusion that they would sting but not puncture skin.

 Quick Summary